-They’re sweet, they’re filling, they’re loaded with all the good for you stuff, soooo.. please tell me that makes up for dropping your son off at Kindergarten while sporting 7 year old plaid pajama bottoms, messy bed-head and your husbands socks??
-Just to be clear, when I say “dropping off” I am not referring to simply running him through the car line.
-I’m talking get out, cross the parking lot, walk him to the door drop off.
+They're sweet, they're filling, they're loaded with all the good for you stuff, soooo.. please tell me that makes up for dropping your son off at Kindergarten while sporting 7 year old plaid pajama bottoms, messy bed-head and your husbands socks (sans shoes)??
+Just to be clear, when I say "dropping off" I am not referring to simply running him through the car line.
+I'm talking get out, cross the parking lot, walk to door drop off.
 The full shebang.
-Apparently that’s what happens to those who arrive at 7:46 in leu of 7:45.
+Apparently that's what happens to those who arrive at 7:46 in leu of 7:45.
+Zero grace-period.

 Nope, today really hasn't been too great.

-Before I continue, let’s just get this out in the open.
-Yes, I know I should not have left the house without proper pants on.
-Yes, had I been on time, I could have dropped him in the line.
-Yes, I am aware that driving without shoes on should be a given.
-And finally, yes, I am 100% positive Mrs. Boutcher sent a note with full details on how one should dress to properly celebrate Dr. Seuss.
+Before I continue, let's just get this out in the open.
+Yes, I know I should not have left the house without REAL pants on.
+Yes, had I been on time, I could have dropped him from the car line.
+Yes, I am aware that driving without shoes is a No-No. And finally, yes, I am 100% positive Mrs. Boutcher sent a note with full details on how one should dress to properly celebrate Dr. Seuss.